Travelodge: Asia / Australia

 Headquartered in Australia and Singapore, Travelodge Hotels Asia is responsible for the development, management and franchise of all Travelodge hotels in 22 key markets throughout Asia.
 The launch of Travelodge Kowloon in Hong Kong in January 2017 marks the first strategic step and key milestone for Travelodge Hotels Asia.
 The company, owned by Singapore-listed ICP, has expanded in other Asian countries including Thailand, Singapore, Malaysia, South Korea and Japan.
 Throughout 2024, Travelodge has launched several new hotels in Seoul and Busan, South Korea.
 Travelodge Hotels Asia has also recently opened their 20th hotel in Kyoto, Japan.

 Canada

 The Canadian Travelodge hotels are unusual for a Wyndham chain.
 Though operating under the Travelodge brand, Travelodge Canada administers the Master Licence for Travelodge and Thriftlodge in Canada.
 Travelodge Canada Corp. is owned by Superior Lodging Development TL Corporation based in Calgary, Alberta.

 United Kingdom

 Travelodge has been running in the UK since the first hotel opened at Burton Upon Trent in 1985.
 The company has been through several changes of ownership and reached £1bn in debts by 2008.
+It currently has 625 hotels.
 The chain is currently being financed by Goldman Sachs and the hedge fund groups GoldenTree Asset Management and Avenue Capital Group.

 In November 2025, the Advertising Standards Authority (ASA) upheld a complaint against Travelodge for stating misleading minimum prices for rooms.